 Tuna Poke Bowlwith rice / kale / avocados / spicy garlic mayo

-Poke bowls are quickly becoming a Cook Smarts' classic since they were first featured in a meal plan.
-Our community always gives this recipe high reviews as an easy meal for a warm summer night.
+These poke bowls got high praise from our members last year as a great, no-cook meal for the middle of summer, so we're bringing them back.
 If you haven't come across poke bowls, they are like burrito bowls made with sushi-inspired ingredients.
 Top rice with fresh raw fish and then pile on other fun things like avocado, edamame, and spicy garlic mayo for a creamy finish.
 Check out this video to see how it's done!

 Smarts: These bowls are so simple that the fish really needs to be the star.
 Make sure to get sushi-grade tuna (or salmon).
 Tell your fishmonger that you plan to serve it raw so that he / she can point you towards the best fish.
 If there's not a great fresh fish option, buy pre-cooked cocktail shrimp that can be prepared in the same way.